 - Don’t feed wildlife!
 Never feed or attempt to attract wildlife with food.
 It can make them sick and habituate to people.
 Animals that are accustomed to humans become vulnerable to injuries and can become aggressive and dangerous.

 - Keep pets on a leash!
 Pets can disturb or harm wildlife, or cause mothers and babies to get separated.
 Wild animals can also injure or spread disease to you or your pet.

 - Avoid sensitive habitats!
 From wave-swept beaches and lush kelp forests to tranquil estuaries, the Sanctuary’s near-shore habitats are fragile and full of life.
 Observe and obey signs directing you away from sensitive and protected habitats.

 - Prevent pollution!
 Help keep our Sanctuary a beautiful place by disposing of your trash properly and picking up litter you find along the shore.
 Wildlife can get entangled in plastic or mistake it for food.

 - Report strandings!
-If you come across a marine mammal you think is ill, injured or abandoned, please call The Marine Mammal Center‘s Stranding Hotline at (415) 289-7325 and report it immediately.
+If you come across a sea otter or other marine mammal you think is sick, injured or abandoned, please call The Marine Mammal Center‘s Stranding Hotline at (415) 289-7325 and report it immediately.
 Do not attempt to rescue the animal yourself and keep other people and pets away from it.
-Untrained individuals who attempt to rescue wildlife may cause more harm than good and may injure themselves in the process.
-If stranded animals are scared back into the water by people or pets, their chances of survival decrease dramatically.
+Don’t wrap a sea otter in a blanket because it will quickly overheat.

 - Speak up!
 Help others become responsible wildlife watchers.
 Speak up if you notice other viewers behaving in a way that disturbs wildlife.
 To report marine mammal harassment, call (800) 853-1964.